moatazsaad/HR_Employee_RAG/README.md

 - Splits documents into chunks for optimal RAG performance.
 - Generates embeddings with OpenAI and stores them in a Chroma vector store.
 - Provides a conversational interface to query employee data.
+- **Evaluation mode**: Returns answers with supporting sources for transparency.
 - Local Gradio interface with shareable link for easy access.

 ## Installation